farrokhi/ifstatd/README.md

 ## Compatibility

 This plugin builds on FreeBSD, Darwin and Linux, and is tested on FreeBSD.
 Your milage may vary.
-Pleare report if build on other operating systems are broken or does not work as expected.
+Please report if build on other operating systems are broken or does not work as expected.